Jumio/mobile-react/README.md

 # Plugin for React Native
 Official Jumio Mobile SDK plugin for React Native

-This plugin is compatible with version 4.5.0 of the Jumio SDK.
+This plugin is compatible with version 4.6.0 of the Jumio Android SDK and 4.6.1 of the Jumio iOS SDK.
 If you have questions, please reach out to your Account Manager or contact [Jumio Support](#support).

 # Table of Contents
 - [Compatibility](#compatibility)